vinci1it2000/schedula/README.rst

 What is schedula?
 -----------------
-Schedula implements a intelligent function scheduler, which selects and executes functions.
+Schedula implements an intelligent function scheduler.
+Schedula selects and executes functions (based on which principle write something here).
 The order is calculated from the provided inputs and the requested outputs.
 A function is executed when all its dependencies (i.e., inputs, input domain) are satisfied and when at least one of its outputs has to be calculated.